robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 1. Go to [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector/home?region=us-west-2) in the Amazon Console.
 2. Click **Findings** on the left navigation.

+    > If you do not see any findings, there may have been an issue with your inspector agent.
+Click on **Assessment Templates**, check the template that starts with **threat-detection-wksp**, and click **Run**.
+Feel free to continue through this module and check the results later on.

 3. Filter down the findings by typing in **Password**.
 4. Review the findings.
     ![Inspector Findings](../images/03-inspector-findings.png)